7pm — Writers on a New England Stage event

 Winner of the 2019 Pulitzer Prize for History.

 A New York Times, Wall Street Journal, and Time Top 10 Book of the Year

-The new biography on the most important African-American of the nineteenth century: Frederick Douglass, the escaped slave who became the greatest orator of his day and one of the leading abolitionists and writers of the era.
-Douglass spoke on site of The Music Hall when it was The Temple twice!
+Don’t miss hearing from David Blight, the author of the Pulitzer Prize-winning biography on Frederick Douglass, the escaped slave who became the greatest orator of his day and one of the leading abolitionists and writers of the era.

 In this “cinematic and deeply engaging” (The New York Times Book Review) biography, David Blight has drawn on new information held in a private collection that few other historians have consulted, as well as recently discovered issues of Douglass’s newspapers.